 James, Ball post triple-doubles in 128-100 win over Hornets

-James had 24 points, 12 rebounds and 11 assists, while Ball had 16 points, 10 rebounds and 10 assists.
-Magic Johnson and Kareem Abdul-Jabbar are the only other Lakers to accomplish that feat in the same game, doing so on Jan.
+James had 24 points, 12 rebounds and 11 assists, while Ball had 16 points, 10 rebounds and 10 assists as Los Angeles routed the Charlotte Hornets 128-100 on Saturday night.
+The only other Lakers to accomplish the feat in the same game were Magic Johnson and Kareem Abdul-Jabbar on Jan.
 22, 1982.

 James continued his dominance over Charlotte, improving to 27-1 in his last 28 games against Michael Jordan’s franchise.

 He was unstoppable throughout on penetration, helping the Lakers outscore the Hornets 40-17 in the third quarter and build a 30-point lead with his second triple-double of the season and 75th of his career.
-He did not play in the fourth quarter with the game out of reach.
+He did not need to play in the fourth quarter.

 Miles Bridges had a career-high 17 points for the Hornets.

 Hornets: Sideline analyst Stephanie Ready worked her last game for the Hornets and the team did a nice tribute to her on the scoreboard during the first half.
-Ready is moving on to take a position outside the organization. ...
-Were outrebounded 52-28.
+Ready is moving on to take a new position outside the organization. ...
+Charlotte was outrebounded 52-28.

 Lakers: Visit Washington on Sunday.